Coronavirus and Camp

 We will be posting our operational plan here in the days to come – if you have specific concerns, contact our office – we would be happy to chat with you.

-If you have an event or retreat scheduled at Green Hill beyond mid-June, you are welcome to contact us as usual in regards to the details for your retreat.
-All affected group bookings have been contacted – if you have questions, feel free to reach out to the person who made your booking.
+If you have an event or retreat scheduled at Green Hill beyond this summer, you are welcome to contact us as usual in regards to the details for your retreat.
+We are committed to help you discover if we can run your retreat in a safe and enjoyable way.

 Prior to the restrictions placed on group gatherings, we have industry leading protocols around the cleaning and disinfecting of the camp facilities.
 Since restrictions have been put in place, we introduced increased hand washing protocols for all on site.
-We are also enforcing a strict expectation that no staff that are feeling ill, or that have a family member that is feeling ill, are to be out at the camp.
+We are also enforcing a strict screening process for everyone who comes on site – staff, campers, and necessary guests.

 “Be joyful in hope, patient in affliction, faithful in prayer.”
 Romans 12:12